 How SASE delivers CASB and more

-CASB is important, and that’s why it is a key aspect of SASE, but SASE goes a step further by addressing all of the requirements an enterprise WAN needs to meet.
+CASB is important, and that’s why CASB is one of the important security services delivered by Cato SASE Cloud.
+But SASE goes a step further by addressing all of the requirements an enterprise WAN needs to meet.
 SASE achieves this by way of a cloud native architecture that abstracts away the complexities of multiple point solutions.
 Gone is the need to manage multiple appliances, access multiple interfaces, and perform complex integrations.
 As a result, IT can focus more on core business tasks and less on WAN maintenance.

 To summarize, with SASE not only does enterprise IT get visibility, data security, threat protection, and compliance for cloud, mobile, and on-premises, they get a robust network feature set as well.
 With all the major network and security services converging into a single cloud native multi-tenant platform, enterprises gain increased security, enhanced performance, less network complexity, and reduced costs.

 The world’s first SASE platform

 Of course, with SASE being such a hot topic, there are plenty of platforms adding the term to their marketing materials.
 This can make it difficult to determine exactly what is and what is not SASE.
 In simple terms, true SASE is:

 - Capable of providing performant network connectivity at a global scale

 In addition to being listed as a sample vendor in Gartner’s “Hype Cycle for Enterprise Networking, 2021” Cato Networks provides the world’s first true SASE platform.
 Cato’s SASE platform was built from the ground up to deliver the full potential of SASE and address the needs of the modern digital enterprise.
 As a result, it is also the only platform capable of truly delivering on the promise of SASE today.